krother/training_and_teaching_methods/wrapping_up/repeat.md

 * 2-minute-quiz: ask participants to write down a take home message and one open question at the end of the lesson
 * ping-pong: 2 groups, 2 topics, 1st asks 2nd answers for 5', then reverse
 * cut an image in 9 pieces, show 1 piece, count points down as more parts appear until participants guess it
-* smae, but with pixelated images that become sharper over time
+* same, but with pixelated images that become sharper over time